oegedijk/explainerdashboard/docs/source/explainers.rst

 ===============

-For classification models where we try to predict the probability of each class we have a MixIn class called ClassifierBunch.
+For classification models where we try to predict the probability of each class we have a derived class called ClassifierBunch.

 You can pass an additional parameter to __init__ with a list label names.
 For multilabel classifier you can set the positive class with e.g. *explainer.pos_label=1*.